KenichiNishiya/react/README.md

 # react
 Repository with react projects

-\nAll but the blackjack are random projects created in order to study the functionalities of react
+All but the blackjack are random projects created in order to study the functionalities of react